-You'll love this hearty, quick Italian minestrone soup, brimming with vegetables, beans and a little pasta.
+You'll love my take on this hearty, quick Italian minestrone soup, brimming with vegetables, beans and a little pasta.
 The draw here is in the flavorful tomato broth with piney rosemary, lots of fresh herbs and more!
 This easy recipe is the perfect weeknight dinner and you can adapt it to use whatever vegetables you have on hand.

 Minestrone soup is one of my favorite one-pot meals of all time!
 Easy, hearty, and loaded with veggies and affordable items like beans and pasta that are often on my shopping list.

 I've made several versions, including this minestrone with Italian sausage, artichoke hearts and bow-tie pasta (a fan favorite and definitely worth a try when you want something meaty!)
 But today, I'm sticking with a basic vegetarian minestrone soup, which is perfect for any night of the week and does not require a special trip to the grocery store.

 What is Minestrone Soup?

 Minestrone is a popular thick and hearty Italian soup, combining vegetables, beans, and small pasta.
 Like Tuscan ribollita, there is no uniform Italian minestrone soup recipe because it's another beautiful one-pot meal that is meant to use whatever vegetables are in season or whatever you have on hand.

 Actually, the history of minestrone soup points to it being what the Italians called “cucina povera," which literally means, “poor kitchen,” because it was primarily made with leftovers.
 I just love that!

 For this reason, minestrone recipes will differ from one region to another; from season to another; and from one household to another, depending on what is most commonly available.
 In Northern Italy, for example, they may use more root vegetables like potatoes along with carrots, celery and onions.
 But in Southern Italy, you might see zucchini or even peas thrown into minestrone.